devsiwedding/devsiwedding.github.io/_posts/2019-12-11-contact_details.md

 Please use the form at the bottom of the page to give us your contact details.

-We will use this to send out save the dates and invitations, as well as let you know when we update this website with useful information.
+We'll use this to send out save the dates and invitations, as well as let you know when we update this website with useful information.